Creation of fair and rewarding workplaces

-Accordingly, we promote the creation of workplace environments where employees can work with reassurance by pursuing fair employee evaluations and remuneration and equitable social benefits and by respecting fundamental rights such as the freedom of association and right to collective bargaining.
-We listen to the opinions of employees and strive to be a company where employees can work with passion and find their work meaningful.
+Accordingly, we promote the creation of workplace environments where employees can work with reassurance by pursuing fair employee evaluations, remuneration including a guarantee of living wages, and equitable social benefits, and by respecting fundamental rights such as the freedom of association and the right to collective bargaining.
+We also aim to be a company in which each employee can actively work and is kept motivated.

 To create fair workplaces with meaningful work, the Group strives to raise employee satisfaction.

-The Group implements fair employee evaluation and remuneration programs by creating mechanisms for the opinions of employees to be heard by human resource divisions and supervisors and for communicating with employees.
+Moreover, the Group implements fair employee evaluation and remuneration programs by creating mechanisms for the opinions of employees to be heard by human resource divisions and supervisors and for communicating with employees.

 The Group respects employees' freedom of association and the right to collective bargaining, and even at Group companies that do not have labor unions, labor representatives and officers responsible for human resource divisions hold periodic meetings and work to improve the workplace environment.